Sleep Development in Children: How Rest Fuels Growth & Learning

-- Sleep Development is crucial for brain development, emotional stability, and physical growth.
+- Sleep Development drives brain growth, emotional stability, and physical repair.

-- Establishing bedtime routines and a sleep-friendly environment supports good sleep hygiene.
+- Predictable bedtime routines and a sleep-friendly space improve sleep quality and duration.

 Sleep Patterns and Brain Development in Children